 The final step is to drill two screws to the wall to fit the holes you already created.

-The hanging can be done with many other ways.
+Hanging the frames can be done with many other ways.
 I found it comfortable to drill two screws to the wall in a way I can take off the box and put it back.
 This is definitely not a must.
 It can be screwed straight to the wall or glued to it.

 ~ by Merav Ziv-Ari